.

 2026 Craig H. Neilsen Foundation Allied Health Professional Research Award of ASIA

-Langlois will receive $30,000 to fund her study, “Development of a Perioperative Pelvic Floor Physiotherapy Protocol for the Prevention of Neurogenic Sphincter Complications in Spinal Surgery.”
+Congratulations Amilie Langlois who will receive $30,000 to fund her study, “Development of a Perioperative Pelvic Floor Physiotherapy Protocol for the Prevention of Neurogenic Sphincter Complications in Spinal Surgery.”
+Amilie was recognized during the 2026 ASIA Annual Scientific Meeting in San Antonio, TX.

 Amilie Langlois, MScPT, is a licensed physical therapist at Hôpital du Sacré-Cœur de Montréal, a leading Canadian center of expertise in spinal cord injury (SCI) rehabilitation.
 She practices on the neurotrauma and spinal surgery unit, where she provides specialized care to individuals recovering from SCI and cauda equina syndrome.